jaykhan-dev/jkvp/docs/work/blockchain/bitonic.md

 ### Purpose
 By learning about and working with companies using Bitcoin and the underlying blockchain technology, one can take control over personal finances and not be subject to the whims of the elite who may decide to change the rules as they wish.

-Bitonic is about financial freedom and Bitcoin is the way to get there.
+Bit & Tonic is about financial freedom and Bitcoin is the way to get there.

 ### Technology stack
 - Vue JS